wtsnjp/WTRef/README.md

-# WTRef Package (v0.4.0)
+# Package WTRef (v0.4.0)

-WTRef package is a small extension for LaTeX2e's cross-reference system.
+Package WTRef is a small extension for LaTeX2e's cross-reference system.
 It introduces concepts of namespace and scope.
 This package is a part of the WT Series.

 ## System Requirements